Muhammad Khan Junejo: Early life and education

 Mohammad Khan Junejo belonged to a Sindhi Rajput Family.
-He was born in Mirpur Khas District, Sindh, British India on 18 August 1932.
 He hailed from an influential agriculturalist family in Sindh that had a traditional conservative mindset.

 He was educated at the St. Patrick's High School in Karachi and later graduated from the St. Patrick's College.
 He went to Hastings in England where he was trained as an agriculturist and earned a diploma to be certified in 1954.

 Junejo was an agriculturist and a farmer who cultivated the famed Sindhri mangoes in his local village in Mirpur Khas.
-His father, Deen Mohammed Junejo a landowner in modern day Mirpurkhas District (Sindhri) is also notable for being the one to introduce South Indian variety of mango to his plantations, which over time developed into the Sindhri mango.
+His father, Deen Mohammed Junejo a landowner in modern-day Mirpurkhas District (Sindhri) is also notable for being the one to introduce South Indian variety of mango to his plantations, which over time developed into the Sindhri mango.
 Junejo was a conservative Muslim and a dominant figure in his village, who had his wife living in the village for her entire life, and kept her out of public sight even when he was elected as prime minister and eventually moved to Prime Minister's Secretariat.
 Nothing or very little was known about his wife as he often traveled and visited other states with his elder daughter; he was married with five children.

-Early Political career
+Early political career

 Upon returning from the United Kingdom in 1954, he joined the Pakistan Muslim League (PML) and under Ayub Khan's Basic Democracies system was elected as Chairman of Chairman of the Sanghar Local Board (or Mayor for Sanghar District) and worked as a party worker for the Muslim League until 1963.
 He participated in elections and was elected for West-Pakistan legislative assembly and soon he joined the Ayub administration and subsequently held cabinet department of Health, Communications and Labour until 1965.
 He again successfully participated in the presidential elections in 1965 and was elevated as the Minister of Railways under the Ayub administration which he served until 1969.

 From 1970 to 1977, he was unable to defend his constituency from Sanghar but became closer to religious leader Pir Pagara, of which he later became his political missionary and devoted disciple (murid) of the Pir.
 In 1977, he was named as a caretaker cabinet minister when General Zia-ul-Haq, the chief of army staff, took over the civilian government led by Prime Minister Zulfikar Ali Bhutto.
 From 1977 to 1979, he served as the Railway minister but later resigned in 1979.